Amarthgul/PersonalCodes/OSU/DESIGN6400/README.md

   <p align="center">Figure 1.2 Canon 85mm f/1.2</p>
 </p>

-Note that for the Canon lens in figure 1.2, the exiting ray at the top have a smaller oblique angle compare to the Jupiter lens.
+Note that for the Canon lens in figure 1.2, the last surface is relatively far away from the image plane (long BFD), and the exiting ray at the top have a smaller oblique angle compare to the Jupiter lens.
 For a pure telecentirc lens, all the exiting rays will be parallel to the optical axis.

 While high telecentricity can be very desirable for some scenarios, such as industrial applications, it also adds difficulty to lens design, especially wide angle lenses with a relatively large image circle.
 This makes designing wide angle lenses for SLR cameras rather difficult, designers have to resort to the inverse telephoto paradigm, straightening the existing ray for them to reach the image plane.
 For this reason, most wide angle lenses in the SLR era are bigger and heavier.

 In comparison, rangefinder lenses can have their elements “sink” into the camera and get really close to the image plane, such as the Jupiter-12 example in figure 1.1.
 More extreme examples can be seen at Zeiss Hologon 16mm f/8, which achieved 16mm wide angle with an astonishingly small body, also with highly non-telecentric design.
 For those lenses, even if the camera flange distance allows adaptation, the protruding rear element may also be in the way and prevents the camera from taking a picture.

 With the advancement of technology, there are less and less reasons to keep the mirror for digital cameras.
 Eventually the mirror was removed and digital imaging fully embraced mirrorless cameras.
-For mirrorless cameras, there is nothing in between the lens and the image plane (aside from some filter glasses like OLPF and UV IR cut).
+For mirrorless cameras, there is nothing in between the lens and the image plane (aside from some filter glasses like OLPF and UV IR cut, see [chapter 4.2](#42---olpf-and-uvir-cut)).
 This literated BFD in lens design, allowing lens designers to come up with optics that fully utilizes this space.

 <p align="center">
 	<img src="resources/FlangeChart.png" width="960">